 Financing may be available through the solar company or a private lender.
-Homeowners may want to consider that a private lender will often want the homeowner to take out a second mortgage on their residence to secure the loan.
+Homeowners may want to consider that a private lender will often require the homeowner to take out a second mortgage on their residence to secure the loan.

 Some homeowners find leasing solar panels to be a reasonable alternative.
 This allows the homeowner to reduce their carbon footprint while the leasing company owns the panels.
-Leases can last anywhere from 5 to 25 years, but depending on the lease payments, the homeowner may not realize much of savings on their utility bill.
+Leases can last anywhere from 5 to 25 years, but depending on the lease payments, the homeowner may not realize much of a savings on their utility bill.